elinacse/mcp-instana/CONTRIBUTING.md

 # Set up the environment
 uv sync

-# Alternative: Install from PyPI for testing
+# Alternative: Install from PyPI
 pip install mcp-instana
 ```
 #### 3. Create a New MCP Tools Module